turingschool-examples/intro-to-font-pairing/readme.md

 The structure of the individual letterforms and how the work together is a key part of assessing prospective typefaces.
 We're looking at how the parts that come together to form an individual letter are approached, and how those parts come together in the letterforms creating a font.

-When assessing suitability for pairing, we can take two approaches: similarity and contrast in shape and form.
+When assessing suitability for pairing, we can take two approaches looking for similarity in shape and form can be a great place to get started.

+As a typography newbie, you'll likely have an easier time finding solid font pairs using the concept of similarity to guide your hunt, and as you begin to feel more confident in your familiarity with typography, you can make more adventurous pairings.

 #### Similarity

-When finding a pairing with similiar characteristics, we look for different typefaces (perhaps a sans-serif and a serif) that have similar approaches to the structure of the letters and how those letters combine to form words.
-What are the things that contribute to text set in different typefaces feeling like a cohesive whole rather than two separate entities?
+When finding a font pairing with similar characteristics, we look for different typefaces (perhaps a sans-serif and a serif) that have similar approaches to the structure of the letters and how those letters combine to form words.
+What are some of the key things that contribute to different typefaces feeling cohesive rather than two separate entities?

-A few key elements to look for:

 * **Cap height:** We want our font pairings to be the same height so they feel visually balanced.
 Think of it this way: you could overlay a capital letter set in both fonts and it would take up the same space.